 - 4.1 Generally, the Local Government Act 1972 empowers the Council to acquire any land and property or right which facilitates, or is conducive or incidental to, the discharge of any of its functions.
-Where necessary, the appropriate legal advice shall be obtained to ensure the legality of any proposed transaction before it is secured or obligates the Council. - 4.2 The strategy will apply to all acquisitions of land and property for investment purposes.
-For the purpose of this strategy, an acquisition is defined as acquiring a legal interest in land and property, namely the taking of a freehold, leasehold or licence in land and property for investment purposes.
+Where necessary, the appropriate legal advice shall be obtained to ensure the legality of any proposed transaction before it is secured or obligates the Council. - 4.2 The protocol will apply to all acquisitions of land and property for investment purposes.
+For the purpose of this protocol, an acquisition is defined as acquiring a legal interest in land and property, namely the taking of a freehold, leasehold or licence in land and property for investment purposes.
+The Strategy also applies to investment by way of commercial property development and partnership schemes.